 International Public Sector Accounting Standards (IPSASs) are a collection of accounting standards developed by the IPSAS Board (IPSASB) for use in the preparation of financial statements by public sector organisations across the world.
 These guidelines are based on the International Accounting Standards Board’s (IASB) International Financial Reporting Standards (IFRS) (IASB).
-National governments, regional (e.g., state, provincial, territorial) governments, municipal (e.g., city, town) governments, and other governmental bodies employ these standards (e.g., agencies, boards, and commissions).
+National governments, regional governments (e.g., state, provincial, and territorial governments), municipal governments (e.g., city and town governments), and other governmental bodies employ these standards (e.g., agencies, boards, and commissions).
 Intergovernmental organisations and institutions frequently employ IPSASs.

-IPSAS is now used to prepare financial accounts for the 24 UN System Organizations, including the United Nations (UN), World Health Organization (WHO), World Food Programme (WFP), Organization for Economic Co-operation and Development (OECD), European Commission (EC), and such others.
-For many years, UN System Organizations reported their financial results on a modified cash basis.
+IPSAS is now used to prepare financial accounts for 24 UN System Organisations, including the United Nations (UN), the World Health Organisation (WHO), the World Food Programme (WFP), the Organisation for Economic Co-operation and Development (OECD), the European Commission (EC), and others.
+For many years, UN System Organisations reported their financial results on a modified cash basis.
 UNSAS was the name given to this modified monetary system.
 The UNSAS might be categorised as modified cash or modified accrual, but the UN defined them as modified cash because they did not follow the accrual concept.

-The Monitoring Group, which was formed when it became clear that IFAC governance reform was needed, established an international Public Interest Oversight Board (PIOB) in February 2005 to ensure that the activities of IFAC and the independent standard-setting bodies supported by IFAC are responsive to the public interest.
+The Monitoring Group, formed when it became clear that IFAC governance reform was needed, established an International Public Interest Oversight Board (PIOB) in February 2005 to ensure that the activities of IFAC and the independent standard-setting bodies it supports are responsive to the public interest.

-• International Auditing and Assurance Standards Board (IAASB): The IAASB is an independent standard-setting body that creates International Standards on Auditing, which cover a wide range of services provided by professional accountants around the world, including auditing, review, other assurance, quality control, and related services.
+- International Auditing and Assurance Standards Board (IAASB): The IAASB is an independent standard-setting body that develops International Standards on Auditing, which encompass a wide range of services provided by professional accountants worldwide, including auditing, review, other assurance, quality control, and related services.

-• International Ethics Standards Board for Accountants (IESBA): The IESBA creates a Code of Ethics for Professional Accountants that professional accountants all around the globe must follow.
+- International Ethics Standards Board for Accountants (IESBA): The IESBA develops a Code of Ethics for Professional Accountants that all professional accountants worldwide must adhere to.

 IPSASB

 The International Public Sector Accounting Standards Board (IPSASB) develops International Public Sector Accounting Standards (IPSASsTM) and Recommended Practice Guidelines (RPGs).
-To date, the IPSASB has published a Conceptual Framework for General Purpose Financial Reporting by Public Sector Entities, as well as 42 accrual-basis accounting standards (of which 5 have been repealed).
-So, based on the accrual foundation of accounting, there are 37 standards in all.
-Aside from that, there is one cash basis of accounting standard, as well as the adoption of the international public sector accounting standard, all of which fall within the cash basis of accounting.
-IPSASs are authoritative and pertain to general purpose financial statements (financial statements).
-The IPSASs that have been issued so far can be divided into the following categories to aid research
+To date, the IPSASB has published a Conceptual Framework for General Purpose Financial Reporting by Public Sector Entities, as well as 42 accrual-basis accounting standards (of which five have been repealed).
+According to the accrual basis of accounting, there are 37 standards in total.
+Aside from that, there is one cash basis of accounting standard, as well as the adoption of the International Public Sector Accounting Standard, all of which fall within the cash basis of accounting.
+IPSASs are authoritative and pertain to general-purpose financial statements (financial statements).
+The IPSASs that have been issued to date can be categorised as follows to facilitate research.

 Assets